kevinhellos/hono-api-crud/README.md

 # Hono API CRUD Basics
 Basics Hono API routes for CRUD (GET, POST, PUT, DELETE)

+> [!NOTE]
+> The configuration for this Hono App has been setup to be deployed in Cloudflare Workers

 ## Available routes
 ### GET /books
 - Retrieves a list of all books